State Pipeline Safety Website Transparency Review

 - Information about siting and routing of new pipelines.

-In 2017, we offered states an opportunity to have their websites reviewed in our state pipeline safety website auditing program.
+In 2017 and 2018, we offered states an opportunity to have their websites reviewed in our state pipeline safety website auditing program.
 With these audits, states that chose to participate received individualized recommendations for how to improve what they presented on their website and how they presented information to the public.
-In our first year, 15 states participated in our audit program and we saw the number of states with passing scores increase during our 2017 review from 19 to 21.
+Twenty-three states participated in our audit program over those two years, and we have continued to provide feedback on websites to any state program that asks.
+Of special note this year, three states redesigned and dramatically improved their sites: Illinois increased its score by 11 to a total of 31; Idaho improved by 12 points to 20 points and Indiana improved by 13 to reach 26 points.

 Previous Website Review Results and Criteria